SwordFish-MK2/Raven/README.md

 ## News

+- 2022/4/16 Glass and Mirror material is  supported.
+Raven has added two classes that handle specular reflection and specular transmission respectively.
-Microfacet shading models is now available!
+- 2022/4/2	Microfacet shading models is now available!
 Raven is now supporting  smith GGX and Beckmann microfacet distributions, it also adds a new class to compute fresnel value for dielectrics and conductors.

 ## Key modules